Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 Your spine is made of many bones called vertebrae.
 Your spinal cord runs downward through a canal in the center of these bones.
 Nerve roots branch off the cord and go between each vertebrae.
-When problems affect these nerve roots, the condition is called radiculopathy.
-This is commonly called a pinched nerve.
+When there is injury or compression that affect these nerve roots, the condition is called radiculopathy or more commonly, a pinched nerve.

 This problem is most likely to occur in your lower back (lumbar radiculopathy), but it can also affect your neck (cervical radiculopathy) or other parts of your spinal cord.

-One cause of radiculopathy is a herniated disk.
+One cause of a pinched nerve is a herniated disk.
 Soft disks act as cushions between your vertebrae.
 Sometimes, these disks slip out of place or become damaged and press on nerves.
 This is commonly called a slipped disk.

 As people age, it's common for the disks to become shorter and the vertebrae to get closer together.
 Bone growths called spurs could also press on the nerve roots.
 But, many people ages 50 and older have damaged disks and pinched nerves but don't have symptoms.